-Due to the widespread impact that COVID-19 is having on Hawaii's economy, we expect that adverse economic conditions will continue.
-While its effects continue to materialize, the COVID-19 pandemic has resulted in a significant decrease in commercial activity throughout the State of Hawaii and nationally.
-This decrease in commercial activity has caused and may continue to cause our customers (including affected businesses and individuals), vendors and counterparties to be unable to meet existing payment or other obligations to us.
-As Hawaii's economy continues to reopen, we expect that local consumption of goods and services will begin to resume over an extended period of time.
-Additionally, the timing and extent of the return of air travel and the recovery of the Hawaii tourism industry is highly uncertain and is dependent upon, among other things, the number of cases declining around the globe, in the United States and, in particular, in Hawaii, visitor receptiveness to Hawaii's new pre-travel COVID-19 testing requirements, an extended period in which there is no subsequent "wave" of infections and the widespread availability of a vaccine, treatment or testing, tracking and tracing capabilities.
+We expect that COVID-19 will continue to impact commercial activity throughout the State of Hawaii and nationally, and thus continue to affect the way our customers (businesses and individuals), vendors and counterparties meet existing payment, or other, obligations to us.
+As Hawaii's economy remains open, we expect that local consumption of goods and services will continue to improve.
+Although Hawaii's economy had favorable results with the recent holiday season, the timing and extent of the recovery of the Hawaii tourism industry continues to remain uncertain and is dependent upon, among other things, the number of cases declining around the globe, in the United States and, in particular, in Hawaii, public health impacts of the new COVID-19 variants, the continued administration of the vaccine to unvaccinated populations, and the effectivity and the duration of immunity granted by current vaccines.

 During this time of uncertainty, we remain committed to servicing our customers.
 The economic pressures and uncertainties arising from the COVID-19 pandemic has resulted in and may continue to result in specific changes in consumer and business spending and borrowing and saving habits, affecting the demand for loans and other products and services we offer.
-For example, certain industries may take longer to recover (particularly those that rely on travel or large gatherings) as consumers may be hesitant to travel or return to full social interaction.
+For example, certain industries may take longer to recover (particularly those that rely on visitors or inperson foot traffic) as certain consumers may still be hesitant to travel or return to full social interaction.
 We lend to customers operating in such industries including tourism, hotels/lodging, restaurants, entertainment and commercial real estate, among others.
-We will continue to closely monitor the impact that COVID-19 and the recession in Hawaii has on our customers and will adjust the means by which we assist our customers during this period of financial hardship.
-We are working with our customers impacted by COVID-19 by offering payment deferrals and forbearance on certain loan products.
+We will continue to closely monitor the impact that COVID-19 has on our customers and will adjust the means by which we assist our customers during this period of financial hardship.